 (Prerequisite: Consent of instructor) A review of current literature in specialized subject areas involving student presentations.
 Content varies and will be announced in the schedule of classes by suffix and title.
+Offered Spring semester.

 MGMT - Management

 MGMT B300 - CAREERS IN BUSINESS (3).